tpbnick/docs/docs/py-working-with-lists.md

 ```py linenums="1"
 for magician in magicians
 ```
 This line tells Python to retrieve the first value from the list `magicians` and associate it with the variable `magician`.
-The first value is `'alice'`.
+The first value is `#!py 'alice'`.
 Python then reads the next line:

 ```py linenums="1"
 print(magician)
 ```
-Python prints the current value of `magician`, which is still `'alice'`.
+Python prints the current value of `magician`, which is still `#!py 'alice'`.
 Because the list contains more values, Python returns to the first line of the loop:

 ```py linenums="1"
 for magician in magicians
 ```
-Python retrieves the next name in the list, `'david'`, and associates that value with the variable `magician`.
+Python retrieves the next name in the list, `#!py 'david'`, and associates that value with the variable `magician`.
 Python then executes the line:

 ```py linenums="1"
 print(magician)
 ```
-Python prints the current value of `magician` again, which is now `'david'`.
-Python repeats the entire loop once more with the last value in the list `'carolina'`.
+Python prints the current value of `magician` again, which is now `#!py 'david'`.
+Python repeats the entire loop once more with the last value in the list `#!py 'carolina'`.
 Because no more values are in the list, Python moves on to the next line in the program.
-In this case nothing comes after the `for` loop, so the program simply ends.
+In this case nothing comes after the `#!py for` loop, so the program simply ends.

 When you're using loops for the first time, keep in mind that the set of steps is repeated once for each item in the list, no matter how many items are in the list.
 If you have a million items in your list, Python repeats these steps a million times -- and usually very quickly.

-Also keep in mind when writing your own `for` loops that you can choose any name you want for the temporary variable that will be associated with each value in the list.
+Also keep in mind when writing your own `#!py for` loops that you can choose any name you want for the temporary variable that will be associated with each value in the list.
 However, it's helpful to choose a meaningful name that represents a single item from the list.
-For example, here's a good way to start a `for` loop for a list of cats, a list of dogs, and a general list of items:
+For example, here's a good way to start a `#!py for` loop for a list of cats, a list of dogs, and a general list of items:

 ```py linenums="1"
 for cat in cats:
 for dog in dogs:
 for item in list_of_items:
 ```
-These naming conventions can help you follow the action being done on each item within a `for` loop.
+These naming conventions can help you follow the action being done on each item within a `#!py for` loop.
 Using a singular and plural names can help you identify whether a section of code is working with a single element from the list or the entire list.

-### Doing More Work Within a `for` Loop
+### Doing More Work Within a `#!py for` Loop
-You can do just about anything with each item in a `for` loop.
+You can do just about anything with each item in a `#!py for` loop.
 Let's build on the previous example by printing a message to each magician, telling them that they performed a great trick:

 ```py linenums="1"
 magicians = ['alice', 'david', 'carolina']
 for magician in magicians:
 	print(f"{magician.title()}, that was a great trick!")
 ```
-The only difference in this code is within the `for` loop, where we compose a message to each magician, starting with their name.
-The first time through the loop the value of `magician` is `'alice'`, so Python starts the first message with the name `'alice'`.
-The seond time through the message begins with the next index in the list (`'david'`).
+The only difference in this code is within the `#!py for` loop, where we compose a message to each magician, starting with their name.
+The first time through the loop the value of `magician` is `#!py 'alice'`, so Python starts the first message with the name `#!py 'alice'`.
+The seond time through the message begins with the next index in the list (`#!py 'david'`).
 The output should look as follows:

 ```
 Alice, that was a great trick!